JasonLAGOUTE/My_World/README.md

 ## Menu

     - Create new map : Left click for create new map and open the editor window.
-    - Loading yout map : Left click for load yout map and open the editor window.
+    - Loading your map : Left click for load your map and open the editor window.
-    - Settings : : Left click to go to settings.
+    - Settings : Left click to go to settings.

 ## Settings